Protect all your hard work and preserve chalkboard drawings to make them permanent!

 *I obviously didn’t try every brand of hairspray out there but this is my best guess as to what made the good ones work.
 If you’re using a different brand, try it out on a sample drawing first! *

 To make your chalk drawings permanent, lay your chalkboard out and carefully spray with a THIN even coat of hairspray from AT LEAST 10 inches away.
 Make sure you entirely cover the surface.
 The aerosol is important because it sprays small even droplets.
 A pump bottle will be less even and more likely to drip or leave marks.
-You really really really don’t want drips or big droplets.
+You really really really don’t want drips or big droplets of hairspray.

 Secondly, DON’T PANIC at first.
 It will probably look like the chalk is disappearing because the hairspray makes it wet.
 But seriously, don’t freak out.